 At the conclusion of the market research, Lego came out with a new line of toys on January 1st, 2012.
 This line was called “Friends”.
 The brick colors for this line were changed to more vibrant colors.
 The packaging also changed, along with the figurines included in the set.
 Figurines were made to be slightly bigger to accommodate accessories such as hairbrushes and purses in their grips.
 All of these changes were in line with what the market research data found to be more appealing.6

 Apple has been the largest name in technology for years.
 This is not necessarily because they appear to be the most innovative.
 Instead, it is because they use market research to find out exactly what their customers want from their devices; they then figure out how to make those wants a reality.

 Their “Apple Customer Pulse” research group is a prime example.
-Because these are online surveys, the company is able to compile and analyze the data faster, and the surveys are easy to administer, without much effort.
+Because they utilize online surveys, the company is able to compile and analyze the data faster, and the surveys are easy to administer, without much effort.
 This makes the market research more appealing to those that participate, as well as to the company.

 These surveys have led to different designs and modifications of Apple products.
 Such modifications include having bigger screens to view videos and games more clearly.4